Hell Hole Gorge National Park

+Hell Hole Gorge National Park is a protected area in Adavale in the Shire of Quilpie in South West Queensland, Australia.
+It is 912 km west of Brisbane.

+Geography

-Hell Hole Gorge is a national park in South West Queensland, Australia, 912 km west of Brisbane.
-It is characterized by steep cliffs up to 45 meters high along the Powell Creek and Spencer Creek.
+The park is characterized by steep cliffs up to 45 metres high along Powell Creek and Spencer Creek.
 Notable waterholes are the Hell Hole Waterhole (0.38 hectares) and Spencer's Waterhole (0.22 hectares).
-A campground offering primitive camping is available, no potable water is available on site.
-Access is by four wheel drive vehicles.